EngineeringWithRamaa/ml-book-similarity-recommender/README.md

 # Overview

-  * The Book Recommender System is a modern application designed to recommend books based on their textual content and vector similarity
+  * Book Recommender is designed to recommend books based on their textual content and vector similarity
   * This project leverages the Bag of Words (BoW) model for tokenization and stores book data as vectors in DataStax Astra DB, a cloud - native database service optimized for scalable and efficient data management

 # Key Features